-The Australian Boat Race is the annual rowing match race between the Sydney and Melbourne University Boat Club.
+The Australian Boat Race boasts a longstanding tradition between Australia’s two oldest Universities, Melbourne and Sydney.
 Held annually, the venue alternates between the Yarra River in the heart of Melbourne and Sydney Harbour.
 It encapsulates the long-standing rivalry between two great cities and two great universities, has become a showcase event on each of the cities’ iconic watercourses, and is the new chapter of what’s now a 160-year-old rivalry between these two Universities both on and off the water.

 Sydney and Melbourne University are Australia’s oldest and best-known universities.
 Their rowing clubs were founded in 1859 and 1860 respectively and are currently the two most successful rowing clubs in Australia, together contributing 18 athletes to the London Olympic rowing team.

 The Tradition Revived

 The two rowing clubs met informally on the Yarra in 1860.
 By 1870 the rowing competition between Sydney, Melbourne and Adelaide universities became a regular feature, eventually growing into the annual intervarsity competition still held today.
 Australia’s future first Prime Minister Edmund Barton rowed in the Sydney boat at the first regatta in 1870.
 While the University of Melbourne was victorious on that first occasion, there has been a 160-year-old rivalry between these two universities both on and off the water.

 Almost 150 years after the first regatta, the first Australian Boat Race was contested as a time trial as part of the 2009 Head of the Yarra, with Melbourne claiming victory in both men’s and women’s.
 Following this, the Vice-Chancellors, Professor Glyn Davis (Melbourne) and Professor Michael Spence (Sydney) agreed to an annual “match race” between men’s eights and women’s eights from each university.
 The second Australian Boat Race took place in 2010 over a 6.9 km course in Sydney from Leichhardt Rowing Club to Riverview Wharf.
 In 2011, it returned to Melbourne and was held over 4.2 kms on the Yarra River in central Melbourne, starting at the Docklands-Casino precinct and finishing at the Melbourne University Boatshed near Flinders Street Station.